ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Flag values MUST NOT be included more than once.

-Additional flags can be defined by extensions using the [Access Token Flags Registry](#IANA-token-flags).
+Additional flags can be defined by extensions using the [GNAP Access Token Flags Registry](#IANA-token-flags).

 In the following example, the client instance is requesting access to a complex resource described by a pair of access request object.